-Properties of Interest on East Shore Road
+2.2.3.2 Properties of Interest on East Shore Road

-The Village has identified seven Properties of Interest on East Shore Road, shown on Figure 5, which are the focus of this section.
+The Village has identified seven properties of interest on East Shore Road, shown on Figure 5, which are the focus of this section.
 These properties have been identified by the Village as being under development, or as having development potential that is of interest to the Village in its effort to improve the East Shore Road corridor.
 Following is a description of these properties.
-Each description is followed by a photograph depicting the Property of Interest.
+Each description is followed by a photograph depicting the property of interest.

-1. 310 East Shore Road (Waterfront Development District): This approximately 1.19-acre property is a three-story office building with on-site parking.
+310 East Shore Road (Waterfront Development District): This property is a three-story office building with on-site parking.
 The site is surrounded by a multifamily residential building to the north, Manhasset Bay to the east, a U.S. Post Office Carrier Annex to the south, single-family residential and office uses to the west and Ravine Park to the northwest.